 It’s not about fancy equipment or expensive gym memberships; make the effort to sit less.

 Little actions like parking farther away from the store entrance, choosing the stairs or taking a walk around the block add up.
 When you focus on smaller actions like these, you are more likely to succeed.

 Hack your way to healthy snacking

 People are prone to grab what’s in front of them when snacking.
 Give yourself a break by having nuts, fruits or veggies on your counter, at your desk or pre-chopped in the fridge.
 Don’t have time to chop?
 Indulge in pre-chopped fruit or veggies from the store.
 The return on investment is well worth it.

 Supplement your nutrition

 Your diet is a primary source for the daily nutrients you take.
 However, according to the National Health and Nutrition Examination Survey (NHANES), more than 40 percent of adults have dietary intakes of vitamin A, C, D and E, calcium and magnesium below the average requirement for their age and gender.
 Supplements can be a way to help close that gap.
 Learn why Mixfit is personalizing your supplements.

 Change your attitude

 It may sound silly, but our attitudes affect how we feel.
-So instead of making unattainable goals, then beating yourself up when you don’t meet them, try being patience and forgiving with yourself.
-Celebrate the happy moments of your day and don’t throw your entire day off track if you eat something too sweet or miss a day or week of working out.
+So instead of making unattainable goals, then beating yourself up when you don’t meet them, try being patient and forgiving with yourself.
+Celebrate the happy moments and don’t throw your entire day off track if you eat something too sweet or miss a day or week of working out.